Aizumi, Tokushima

 Aizumi (藍住町, Aizumi-chō) is a town located in Itano District, in northeastern Tokushima Prefecture, Japan.
-As of 30 June 2022, the town had an estimated population of 35,512 in 15198 households and a population density of 2200 persons per km².The total area of the town is 16.27 sqkm.
+As of 30 June 2022, the town had an estimated population of 35,512 in 15198 households and a population density of 2200 persons per km2.
+The total area of the town is 16.27 sqkm.

 Geography

-Aizumi is located in northern part of Tokushima Prefecture on the island of Shikoku.
+Aizumi is located in the northern part of Tokushima Prefecture, on the island of Shikoku.
 It is situated on the north side of the downstream area of the Yoshino River.
 The area is an alluvial fan which was once subject to frequent flooding before Edo period flood control projects shifted the course of the Yoshino River from its original stream to its current stream some three kilometers south.
 At 5.17 meters average elevation above sea level the area is a very flat area with no hilly or mountainous areas found within the confines of the town district.